Section Image

 Middletown Grange Fair has been a local tradition for 50-plus years

 The Middletown Grange Fair moved to Wrightstown in the ‘60s, and the community has been the home of the annual agricultural festival ever since.
-More than 50,000 people come to the fairgrounds over the course of five days in August to see livestock shows, tractor pulls and live music.
+More than 50,000 people come to the fairgrounds over the course of five days in August for livestock shows, tractor pulls and live music.
 From May until Thanksgiving, dozens of vendors set up on Saturdays at the Wrightstown Farmers Market, selling items from locally raised pork to homemade pierogies.

 Nearby I-295 aids the drive to Philadelphia, New York